-Fully supervised approaches to action categorization have shown good performance in short video clips [46].
-However, when the goal is not only to classify a clip where a single action happens, but to compute the temporal extent of an action in a long video where multiple activities may take place, new difficulties arise.
+Fully supervised approaches to action categorization perform well for short video clips [44].
+However, when the goal is not to classify a clip where a single action happens, but instead to compute the temporal extent of an action in a long video where multiple activities may take place, new difficulties arise.
 In fact, the task of identifying short clips where a single action occurs is at least as difficult as classifying the corresponding action afterwards.
 This is reminiscent of the gap in difficulty between categorization and detection in still images.
 In addition, as noted in [7], manual annotations are very expensive to get, even more so when working with a long video clip or a film shot, where many actions can occur.
-Finally, as mentioned in [13, 41], it is difficult to define exactly when an action occurs.
-This makes the task of understanding human activities much more difficult than finding objects or people in images.
+Finally, as mentioned in [13, 40], it is difPerson takes out Person slices cutting board and garlic. knife.
+Person throws away garlic and cleans cutting board.

-Figure 1: An example of video to natural text alignment using our method on the TACoS [37] dataset.
+Figure 1: An example of video to natural text alignment using our method on the TACoS [36] dataset.